 least several years.
 The city's street improvements budget has been around $800,000 and $900,000 the last couple

-of years according to Street Superintendent Barry Arthur.
+of years according to the Street Superintendent.
 The increase is largely due to the use tax, which the city

 began collecting last year.
 Last year, the use tax generated $274,000; this year, the tax is expected to generate